Tupsu-jy/kanban-exercise/README.md

 # Kanban Exercise

 This project is a demonstration of our Kanban Board application UI.
 It captures the core features and functionalities typical of platforms like Trello.
 The application is divided into two parts: a React-based frontend and a python backend API.
-They are orchestrated using Docker.
+They are run using Docker.

 ## Frontend: